If you’ve been anywhere near the gym or on the internet looking at the ins and outs of fitness, you’ve undoubtedly heard the word creatine.

 This product’s claims as the new wonder creatine were proved false through a study done by a competitor who is the main producer of creatine monohydrate.
 Although the reasons behind the study were purely monetary, the science behind it looks pretty hard to refute.

-Basically a liquid form of creatine, this is a very controversial type of creatine.
+Basically a liquid form of creatine is a very controversial type of creatine.
 Science says that creatine will break down into creatinine, which is a chemical waste byproduct of muscle use and is useless.
 Creatinine holds none of the benefits that creatine does.

 However, many claim that creatine serum has done wonders for them, go figure.